The Best Rewards Credit Cards for Earning Points and Miles of 2022

 The is popular because of its flexible rewards program.

 You can also redeem your points for cash back, gift cards, merchandise, and experiences.
-This card has an annual fee that's waived for the first year.
+This card has an annual fee of $95.

 Capital One Quicksilver Cash Rewards Credit Card: Best for Cash Rewards

 In this era of expensive and difficult-to-get credit, it is important to know which companies are likely to be able to give you the most in return for your cash.